Edgar Rice Burroughs

 Click here to buy both A Princess of Mars and Tarzan of the Apes for 30% off ($28.00).

-E-book edition: The Library of America special edition of A Princess of Mars is available for the Kindle, Nook, iPad (through iTunes), Kobo, Sony Reader, and Google Books.
+E-book edition: The Library of America special edition of A Princess of Mars is available for the Kindle, Nook, iBooks, Kobo, and Google Books.

 In the spring of 1866, John Carter, a former Confederate captain prospecting for gold in the Arizona hills, slips into a cave and is overcome by mysterious vapors.
 He awakes to find himself naked, alone, and forty-eight million miles from Earth—a castaway on the dying planet Mars.
 Taken prisoner by the Tharks, a fierce nomadic tribe of six-limbed, olive-green giants, he wins respect as a cunning and able warrior, who by grace of Mars’s weak gravity possesses the agility of a superman.
 He also wins the heart of fellow-prisoner Dejah Thoris, the alluring, red-skinned Princess of Helium, whose people he swears to defend against their grasping and ancient enemy, the city-state of Zodanga.